Broadway Family Farms

 Mini Cow Breeds

-As per the International Miniature Cattle Breeder’s Society and Registry, more than 26 mini cow breeds are there.
+As per the International Miniature Cattle Breeder’s Society and Registry, there are more than 26 mini cow breeds.

 As it is common with every other animal breed, only a few of them are recognized by the public as the “best” breeds to get.